For information on the Ruapehu Fisheries please check out the information below.

 The fishery was adversely affected by a major flood in October 2013 but is now well on the road to recovery.

 Angling use is low by national standards and there are always easy to access, undisturbed fishing spots to be found.

-The defined sequence of deep pools, runs and rapids creates a diversity of fishing water which caters for all angling methods and levels of skill.
+The defined sequence of deep pools, runs and rapids create a diversity of fishing water that caters for all angling methods and levels of skill.

 A feature of the river is the evening rise which occurs on calm, mild evenings throughout spring and summer.

 Similarly in late January and February in good cicada years, trout will rise freely during the day to floating terrestrial imitations, particularly along the foam line at the head of the pool and in the shallower and faster ‘pocket’ water.

 Typically the pools are productive early in the season while later on the runs and rapids come into their own.

 Be aware that some of the pools are very deep and if not having success fishing this water then the answer is usually to add more weight.